-123456 – The Worst Passwords and How to Simply Pick a Secure Password
+123456 – The Worst Passwords and How to Simply Pick a Secure One

 Mark Zuckerberg should know better.
-Recently it became public that the founder of Facebook was one of the victims of the 2012 LinkedIn hack.
+A couple of years ago, it became public that the founder of Facebook was one of the victims of the 2012 LinkedIn hack.
 He is in good company of 117 million users, whose account details have been offered for sale on the internet in May 2016.
 Of course he is not responsible for the hack - but he is for his password.

 In the turn of this leak it has been confirmed once again: people are very uncreative when it comes to passwords.
 And Mark Zuckerberg is no exception.
 Here is a small collection of the most unsecure passwords, including the above-mentioned, prominent pioneer in terms of cyber(un)security.
 Afterwards we will introduce ways to easily manage secure passwords for all your accounts.

 Among the stolen LinkedIn passwords of 2012, as well as in every list of the most used (therefore worst) passwords of the last years, there are numerous examples of the classic number combination.
 000000, 123456, 654321, or 123123 really asks for zero creativity.
 This tells us that people hold on to their favorite unsecure passwords, and vehemently ignore the constant warnings on the web.
 123456 is the undisputed frontrunner since 2013.
 In 2012 it came in second.